Nicola Mendelsohn

-Nicola Mendelsohn CBE (née: Clyne; born 29 August 1971) is a British advertising executive.
-Active in the advertising industry since 1992, she was named vice-president for Europe, the Middle East and Africa for Facebook in June 2013.
-In 2021, Nicola was named Vice President of Meta's Global Business Group.
-She is also a non-executive director of Diageo.
+Nicola Sharon Mendelsohn, Baroness Mendelsohn, CBE (née Clyne; born 29 August 1971), is a British advertising executive.
+Active in the advertising industry since 1992, Mendelsohn serves as the head of global advertising relationships for Facebook, and also sits on the board of Diageo.
 The Daily Telegraph has called her "the most powerful woman in the British tech industry".
-She was named in Campaign magazine's Power 100 2020 list of top marketers.

 Early life and education

 Nicola Sharon Clyne was born in Manchester, England.
-Her mother, Celia Clyne, is a kosher caterer; her father Barry Clyne is Chairman of Celia Clyne Banqueting, and her brother Mark also works in the family business.
+Her parents run a kosher catering business, and the family maintained an Orthodox Jewish home.

-She was a youth member of the Jewish youth organisation the BBYO (formerly the B'nai B'rith Youth Organization) and attended Manchester High School for Girls from 1982 to 1987.
-From 1989 to 1992 she attended the University of Leeds, graduating with a bachelor's degree in English and Theatre Studies.
-In her senior year, she helped raise £20,000 for Jewish causes.
+From 1989 to 1992, she attended the University of Leeds, graduating with a bachelor's degree in English and Theatre Studies, and was active in Jewish causes.

 Career

 Mendelsohn originally planned to attend drama school and become an actress, but on a friend's recommendation decided to explore advertising instead.
-She was offered a graduate training scheme at Bartle Bogle Hegarty, where she worked from September 1992 to January 2004, advancing to Business Development Director.
-In April 2004 she became Deputy Chairman of Grey London, serving in that capacity until December 2007.
-She was also European Business Development Director for the Grey Communications Group from 2004 to 2008.
+After working at Bartle Bogle Hegarty, she became Deputy Chairman of Grey London in April 2004.
 In April 2008 she became partner and executive chairman at Karmarama, a London advertising agency.

-In 2013 she was hired as Facebook Vice-President for Europe, the Middle East and Africa, ending the company's half-year search to replace outgoing VP Joanna Shields.
-She brings her extensive advertising and political contacts to the job, which is the company's most senior position outside the US.
+In 2013 she was hired as Facebook's advertising Vice President for EMEA, ending the company's half-year search to replace outgoing VP Joanna Shields.

-Mendelsohn is a strong advocate of work–life balance and flextime for women with families.
-She has worked a four-day week since her first child, born during her tenure at BBH, was one year old.
-At Facebook, too, she works only from Monday to Thursday.